ts-azure-services/drift-primer/_sources/ddrift_narrative.md

 ## Background Context
 To simulate this scenario, a simulated dataset was created adjusting for a more consistent spread across the `Contract` attribute in the baseline dataset.
-All else was maintained in terms of attribute distributions and overall churn rate with the baseline dataset.
+All else was maintained in terms of attribute distributions and overall churn rate compared to the baseline dataset.